11 Best Delivery Apps to Work For in 2021

-Uber Eats operates in over 500 cities across the US.
-You can earn between $8 to $15 per hour delivering for Uber Eats with a flat amount per pick-up and drop-off.
-Depending on the city in which you’re driving, you may also get a per-mile / minute rate, and you also get to keep 100% of the tips.
+Uber Eats operates in over 500 cities across the United States.
+You can earn between $8 and $15 per hour delivering for Uber Eats with a flat amount per pick-up and drop-off.
+Depending on the city in which you’re driving, you may also get a per-mile/minute rate, and you also get to keep 100% of the tips.

 Everything is handled via the Uber Eats app, a very similar experience for current Uber drivers.
 Also, you do not have to carry an Uber Eats credit card with all payments handled online.

 Uber Eats hasn’t quite transitioned to fully offering grocery delivery yet to its customers.
 So the majority of work will be for fast food, convenience store pick-ups, including alcohol delivery in select areas.
 I’m excited to see how this service will grow as the pandemic starts getting more under control.
 As people start to use Uber more for regular transportation, demand within the app will increase also and more jobs will become available as a result.

 - Minimum driving age in your city (if driving)

 - Must be over 19 to deliver via electric scooter

 With Shipt Shopper, you get to shop for and deliver groceries where you can make as much as $22 per hour.
 The hourly rate will largely depend on the city (It’s available in pretty every state except for West Virginia and Alaska).

 One thing I love about this type of delivery service is that you can get faster and faster as you get more familiar with where items are located inside the grocery store.
 I’ve gotten to know my local Costco and Trader Joe’s like the back of my hand.
 I know exactly which aisles to run to when I arrive, making a regular 20-minute grocery trip only a 10-minute visit.
 Knowing your way around the common stores really makes your time more profitable.